View this project on the Open Architecture Network >

 The use of concrete has been minimized to reduce costs, opting for local stone, brick and compressed earth where possible.
 Interior finishes are modest yet robust.
 Landscaping elements will focus on gabion seating for viewing games, with ground surfaces using local earth and volcanic stone.
 Intensive planting of a new grove of indigenous trees, to restore the riparian edge of the water course along with trees around the centre and other planting will provide shade, soil conservation and greenery within an urban district that lacks evidence of natural optimism.

-Back to Football for Hope program overview
+Back to project overview